New York City Police Department Detective Bureau

-The Detective Bureau is one of 14 bureaus within the New York City Police Department and is headed by the three-star Chief of Detectives.
+The Detective Bureau is one of several bureaus within the New York City Police Department (NYPD) and is headed by the three-star Chief of Detectives.
 The Detective Squad was formed in 1857 with the Detective Bureau later formed in 1882.

 The Detective Bureau's responsibilities include the prevention, detection, and investigation of crime.
 In March 2016, the Organized Crime Control Bureau (OCCB) was disbanded with all investigative entities moved to the Detective Bureau.

+There are two career "tracks" for detectives in the NYPD: Detective Investigators, and Detective Specialists.

+Detective Investigators are the type of detective with which most members of the public are familiar, since they are portrayed frequently on movies and television.
+They are tasked primarily with the detection, prevention and investigation of criminal activity.
+They are typically assigned to investigative units, such as precinct detective squads, homicide, narcotics, intelligence, cold case and warrant squads.

+Detective Specialists are a relatively new designation and one almost unique to the NYPD.
+It had its origins in the 1980's, when the union representing NYPD detectives objected that some officers were being designated as detectives to give them additional pay and status, but weren't being assigned to investigative duties.
+Examples included officers detailed as chauffeurs and bodyguards to the mayor, police commissioner and other high-ranking city officials.

+To remedy this circumstance, the designation of "detective specialist" was created.
+These officers possess a unique or esoteric skill the department needs, such as sketch artist, helicopter instructor, scuba instructor, bomb technician, sharpshooter, and similar tasks.

+All detectives start as Detective Investigators/Specialists.
+As they gain experience and seniority, they can be promoted to the grades of Detective II and Detective I (or "detective first").
+While senior detectives can give direction to more junior members of their squads, all detectives, regardless of grade, are supervised by sergeants, lieutenants and captains assigned to their squads.

 Units of a precinct

 Borough Commands

-Each of the eight Detective Boroughs oversees all the precinct squads as well as the homicide squad, gang squad, and narcotics squad located within its command.
+Each of the nine Detective Boroughs oversees all the precinct detective squads as well as the borough homicide squad and narcotics squad located within its command.
 Members of the Detective Bureau work closely with their counterparts in the Patrol Bureau to provide immediate investigations of crimes.
-Patrol Borough Staten Island is unique among the patrol boroughs of NYPD in that it serves as both a Patrol Borough command and as a quasi-Detective Borough command.
-The Assistant Chief of the Staten Island Patrol Borough supervises a unit of detectives, which oversees local detective squads in that borough's four precincts.